-- Remove the robot from the charger by hand or disconnect the Docking Station power.
-By using this procedure the Sensor&Management Board will no longer detect the 18V from the Docking Station and will switch back the batteries from the charger.
-This procedure should only be used when the Navigation and other computers are not connected. - Manually switch back all the batteries from charge mode to enable/disable mode.
-With this procedure the user can avoid current spikes that can reset the computers and also allow the platform to autonomously enter and leave the Docking Station.
+- Switch OFF the Motor Drivers Power Button and remove the robot from the charger by hand.
+By using this procedure the Sensor&Management Board will disconnect all the batteries from the charger and put them all in enable mode. - Use the Navigation Computer to switch back all the batteries from charge mode to enable/disable mode.
+With this procedure the user can avoid current peaks that can reset the computers and also allow the platform to autonomously enter and leave the Docking Station.

-8. FROG Integration Meetings
+8. FROG Integration Meetings and Second Year Review Meeting

-The FROG robot has been used in the two integration/data collection meetings held in the Royal Alcázar in Seville and in the Lisbon Zoo.
+The FROG robot has been used in the six integration/data collection meetings held in the Royal Alcázar in Seville and in the Lisbon Zoo.